 Mr. Rose has taught training courses in process safety for the chemical and refining process industries.
 He has published several technical papers in the areas of process safety, and contributed to the CCPS books, Inherently Safer Chemical Processes: A Life Cycle Approach, 2nd ed. and Guidelines for Auditing Process Safety Management Systems, 2nd edition.
 He is a member of the American Institute of Chemical Engineers and the American Society of Safety Engineers, and has a BS in Chemical Engineering from Carnegie-Mellon University (1979).

-Manager, Southern Business Unit
+Vice President, Southern Business Unit

 Mr. Medina brings over 34 years of leadership and technical process safety, security, and HSSE expertise in the global energy and chemical sector.
 He has held distinguished roles with U.S. Chemical Safety Board as a Presidential Appointee and OSHA’s National Advisory Committee on Occupational Safety and Health (NACOSH), appointed by the U.S. Secretary of Labor under three different administrations.
 He currently serves as President of the Board of Directors of the Board of Certified Safety Professionals and is an active member in the American Society of Safety Engineers (ASSE).